lucasklawrence/hiphop_artist_recognition/README.md

 This was a project I did for a pattern recognition class at University of Miami.

-I used HMMGMMs for a limited vocabulary of hip-hop artists and the word play.
+I used HMMGMMs to recognize a limited vocabulary of hip-hop artists and the word play.
 The following is an example output when running the file artist_recognition.py

 Loading training data
 Done loading training data